adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 - tech
 categories: blog
 image: /assets/article_images/2016-05-06-coding-on-ipad/IMG_1418.jpg
-excerpt: How a year working on iPad convinced me the Post-PC era is almost here
+excerpt: How a year working on iPad convinced me the Post-PC era is almost here.
 seo-title: "I code on my iPad, the world will soon | Andrew Paradi"
 ---